 “I think I should teach you how to drive so you can have a little more freedom.”

 “You’re almost 25, Blanche,” Daddy continued.
 “You’ve been home five years now.
-I don’t mind driving you where you need to go, but I think it’s time you start, you know, spreading your wings a little bit, gaining some independence.
-I love having you and Jackson living with us, you know that but someday, well, you will – or you could – you might – meet someone and . . .”
+I don’t mind driving you where you need to go, but I think it’s time you start, you know, spreading your wings a bit, gaining some independence.
+I love having you and Jackson living with us, you know that, but someday, well, you will, or you could, I mean you might – meet someone and . . .”

 “Daddy . . .”

-I could tell Daddy was nervous by the high number of “you knows” he was uttering.
-I knew he and Mama were old school and felt Jackson needed both a father and a mother, but I wasn’t willing to marry someone just to look good to others or fulfill my parents’ wish that I be a married mother instead of a single one.
+I knew he and Mama were old school and felt Jackson needed both a father and a mother, but I wasn’t willing to marry someone just to fulfill my parents’ wish that I be a married mother instead of a single one.

 “I could have, and I still can,” Daddy told him.
 “Now go before I have to.”

-“I’ll think about the driving lessons,” I told Daddy, hoping he would change the subject now.
+“I’ll think about the driving lessons,” I told Daddy.

 I looked out at the road too, watching as the paved road faded to dirt, dust billowing around the car as Daddy turned down the road that would take us home.
 I closed my eyes, tired from the long day, but also fighting back thoughts and emotions I had tried to bury for five years.